British America: Jamestown Colony and the Colony of Virginia

 On 6 December 1606, three ships—the Discovery, Godspeed, and Susan Constant—left England to start a colony on the James River upstream from Chesapeake Bay.
 The settlement, known as the Jamestown Colony, was the first permanent English settlement in North America.
 It invested into by the Virginia Company English trading company.
 The site fit criteria given by the Virginia Company: it was inland and surrounded by water on three sides, which made it defensible against a potential Spanish naval attack; it was not inhabited by local Native Americans; and the water around the shore was deep enough so the English ships could be tied at the shoreline.

-Jamestown, established on May 14, 1607, was the start of the Virginia Colony, and was the colony's capital until 1699.
+Jamestown, established on 14 May 1607, was the start of the Virginia Colony, and was the colony's capital until 1699.
 Edward Maria Wingfield was made the colony's first president, and governed with six council members.
 The colonists suffered from diseases, famines, and wars with the Powhatan.
 Some Powhatan helped the colonists, and without them, the colony likely would have failed.
 In 1612, Englishman John Rolfe arrived in Jamestown, and introduced tobacco farming there.
 Tobacco made the colony profitable for the Virginia Company.
 In 1619, Virginia governor George Yeardley introduced a representative legislative assembly to the government.
 The town expanded in the 1620s.

-Popham Colony
+Popham Colony, Maine

-In August 1607, 100 English settlers, men and boys, landed at present-day Phippsburg, Maine, with the goal of establishing the Popham Colony, building a fort and ships there.
-However, as they arrived in August, they came too late to plant crops, and when they started running out of food, some of them returned to England.
+The Popham Colony was founded in August 1607, 100 English male settlers, (men and boys), who landed at present-day Phippsburg, Maine.
+It was an unsuccessful attempt to establish a permanent colony with a fort.
+However, since they arrived in August, they came too late to plant crops, and when they started running out of food, some of them returned to England.
 The colony's leader, George Popham, died in February 1608.
 His successor, Raleigh Gilbert, learned that he had inherited his father's estate in England, and returned home in autumn 1608.
-The other colonists followed him back.
+The other colonists followed him back, abandoning the settlement.